Mousa-Becquerel/Solar-intelligence/pv-market-analysis-user-guide.md

 "Show me Poland's PV market data for 2024"
 "What was Belgium's solar capacity in 2023?"
-"Display Austria's distributed solar installations for 2024" "Show me the UK's solar market performance in 2024" "What was Sweden's PV capacity in 2023?"
+"Display Austria's distributed solar installations for 2024" "What was Sweden's PV capacity in 2023?"
 ```